TBrickey/PyBer_Analysis/README.md

 ## Results

-The Urban city type had much larger riders, drivers and total fares compared to Suburban and Rural city types.
+The Urban city type had a much larger total riders, drivers and fares compared to Suburban and Rural city types.
 Urban total fares are 2 times and 9 times greater than Suburban and Rural city types, respectively.
 This can be seen in the following table and graph.

 ![TBrickey](https://github.com/TBrickey/PyBer_Analysis/blob/main/analysis/pyber_summary_df.png)